jvacek/op-link-fixer/README.md

 - Processes normal messages, thread replies broadcast to the channel, and file uploads with comments; ignores edits, deletions, and all bot messages (no self-reply loops).
+- **Message shortcut** "Fix 1Password link" (message context menu → More actions): works on any message *you* can see — including DMs and private channels the bot is not in — and replies with an ephemeral message only you see.
+Interactivity payloads arrive over the same Socket Mode WebSocket; no public URL needed.
+- **Slash command** `/1p-link <link>`: converts a private link and posts it to the conversation for everyone (works anywhere, including DMs the bot isn't in).
+Invalid input gets an ephemeral usage hint only you see.

 ## Development